katallaxie/generator-angular2-ts/README.md

 - There also is a docker provided for deployment

 ## Todo
-- Smoke Testing & E2E (Karma & Nightwatch )
+- Smoke Testing & E2E (Nightwatch )
-- Unit Testing
 _ ...

 ## Requirements